 Four years with Monaco saw him add a Ligue 1 crown to his personal trophy cabinet and spend just over one season playing for Arsène Wenger.
 However, disappointment at the 1994 and 1998 World Cups and an increasingly strained relationship with coach Georges Leekens prompted him to quit international football, after becoming one of the only three Belgians to have appeared in four World Cups.

-Having returned home at the beginning of the 1997/98 season, Scifo was still in time to lift one more Belgium title with Anderlecht at the tender age of 36 before suffering a major health scare when he developed pulmonary edema after a mundane shoulder surgery.
+Having returned home at the beginning of the 1997/98 season, Scifo arrived in time to lift one more title with Anderlecht at the age of 36, before suffering a major health scare when he developed pulmonary edema after mundane shoulder surgery.
 Despite being told he would never play football again, Scifo defied the naysayers one last time, returning as player-manager of Charleroi before, eventually, bowing out of football in December 2000.